PayFabric/Release-Notes/README.md

 -	Incorrect cursor placement during wallet entry.
 -	Hold key down allows user to input more than the allowed number of digits per card type.

-**FIXED.** Fixed CreatedOn date field for WalletLink API. -	Fixed the issue where CreatedOn date field does not have correct value when call ODATA query for WalletLink API.
+**FIXED.** Fixed CreatedOn date field for Wallet Link API. -	Fixed the issue where CreatedOn date field does not have correct value when call ODATA query for Wallet Link API.

-**FIXED.** Added ModifiedOn date field for WalletLink API. - Fixed the issue where the ModifiedOn date field was not included as part of the WalletLink API’s response.
+**FIXED.** Added ModifiedOn date field for Wallet Link API. - Fixed the issue where the ModifiedOn date field was not included as part of the Wallet Link API’s response.

 **FIXED.** Fixed CreatedOn date field for PayLink API. -	Fixed the issue where CreatedOn date field does not have correct value when call ODATA query for PayLink API.